 So they launched this word that meant nothing into the world.

 “It’s probably the question I’m asked most often in my life, and will be asked most often in the future” – Chris Bauweraerts, Co-founder of the Achouffe Brewery (“My Chouffe Story” 2012)

 “NO FAT MONK ON THE BOTTLE!” “

 At the time (and still sometimes today) characterful beers were associated with an image of an abbey and a paunchy monk… even if the drink didn’t have a religious origin.
 The founders of the Achouffe Brewery wanted something different, something more likeable.

 ONE MAN’S LOSS IS ANOTHER MAN’S GAIN

 Following a tornado that caused a lot of damage to the little Ardennes village of Léglise on Monday 20 September 1982, a charity event was organized with the aim of raising funds to help the victims.
-Chris was watching the auction of paintings by local artists on the television when he spotted a watercolor depicting a dwarf spying on a farm through the long grass.
+Chris was watching the auction of paintings by local artists on the television when he spotted a watercolor depicting a gnome spying on a farm through the long grass.

 “A GNOME ON THE LABEL, NOW THAT’S AN IDEA!“

 The 1st drawing of the gnome Marcel then appeared in April 1983.